Women and Heart Disease: What Women Need to Know

 Feeling much more tired than usual, for no clear reason

 Becoming breathless while doing something that used to be easy

 Heartburn, nausea, or a burning feeling that seems unrelated to food

 Lightheadedness or faintness

 Women often don’t realize their symptoms could be related to heart trouble.
 Even some healthcare providers don’t make the connection.
 If you feel any of the symptoms listed here, see your healthcare provider and ask to be tested for heart disease—even if you’re not sure that’s the cause.
 Tests, such as a stress echocardiogram and nuclear imaging, will reveal more about the problem.
 If your symptoms are heart-related, your healthcare provider will start treatment.

 Healthcare providers used to think that older women could reduce their heart disease risk by taking hormones in pill form (hormone therapy, or HT).
 It turns out that’s not true.
 In fact, HT could actually increase your risk of having a heart attack or stroke.
 Talk to your healthcare provider about the risks and benefits of HT.
 It may be prescribed for other health problems.
 But it should not be taken to prevent or treat heart disease.

 Is it angina or a heart attack?

-Angina that goes away after a few minutes of rest is considered stable angina.
-Unstable angina is unpredictable or unexpected angina symptoms that do not resolve, or go away and comes back.
+Angina that occurs on exertion and goes away after a few minutes of rest or with medicine is considered stable angina.
+Unstable angina is unpredictable or unexpected angina symptoms that do not resolve, or go away and come back.
 This is a medical emergency and could be a sign of an active heart attack.
 Call 911 right away!